 Dr. Karasick is responsible for IBM’s World Wide Cognitive Computing Research agenda.
 In this role he is responsible for a broad set of technologies, many done in close collaboration with IBM Watson.
 These technologies include creation optimization of, and creation of new AI technologies, methodologies and tools that support the Cognitive Application lifecycle, new reasoning and learning algorithms, language/speech/image processing, content enrichment, cognitive systems and new acceleration technologies.

 Previously, Dr. Karasick oversaw the productization of Watson, responsible for the evolution of Watson from a single application to a unique platform of technical capabilities, along with development of patterns, methodologies and tools for the creation of Watson Applications.

-Dr. Michael Karasick, Vice President Innovations, oversees the Research and Development of technologies and products for Watson, including Natural Language Processing, Machine Learning, Discovery and Analytics.
-Karasick manages a unique combination of Researchers and Engineers committed to developing cognitive technologies and products that are transformational for IBM and for our customers.
+In both his Research and Watson roles, Dr. Karasick has created a unique combination of Researchers and Engineers committed to developing cognitive technologies and products that are transformational for IBM and for our customers.

 Karasick has published numerous papers in the areas of software engineering, geometric modeling, programming languages and compilers and pervasive computing.
-He is a member of the ACM and IEEE.
+He is also a prolific inventor, being recognized as an IBM Master Inventor.
 He received an Honors B.S. from the University of Manitoba, MS from McGill University, and PhD from McGill and Cornell Universities, all in Computer Science.
-Karasick is an IBM Master Inventor.